nasa-gibs/worldview/doc/data_download.md

 If a granule splits the anti-meridian, this processor creates two polygons, one on each side of the map.
 The constructor takes a `maxDistance` argument that specifies a distance, in degrees.
-If a line segment in the polygon is greater than `maxDistance`, it is assumed to be crossing the anti-meridian.
+If a line segment in the polygon is greater than `maxDistance`, it's assumed to be crossing the anti-meridian.

 ### CollectPreferred